Events play a vital role in attracting visitors to Queensland and supporting the state's $27 billion tourism industry.

 Major events facilitated by the department include:

-Brisbane will host four ICC World Twenty20 matches in 2020 with the fixtures expected to generate more than $5 million for Brisbane’s economy.
+Brisbane will host four ICC T20 World Cup matches in 2020 with the fixtures expected to generate more than $5 million for Brisbane’s economy.

 T20 cricket is the fastest growing and most accessible format of the game and the Super 12 matches are a great opportunity for the Gabba to kick off the tournament.